Australia-New Zealand and South East Indian Ocean

 Australia-New Zealand and the South East Indian Ocean IMMA Workshop Executive Summary

+Following independent review and consideration of how the criteria supported IMMA identification, 31 IMMAs were accepted for full status, with 2 remaining as cIMMAs and 13 becoming AoI.
 The workshop was attended by 31 experts and observers from seven countries or overseas territories, including Australia, Indonesia, Italy, New Zealand, Turks and Caicos Islands, United Kingdom and United States of America.
 The observers came from the Australian federal and state governments and the IMMA Review Panel.
 The five members of the IMMA Secretariat were from Italy and the UK.
 In a number of cases, the expert held a main residence in a country other than where the research was done, and a number of experts had worked in multiple areas in the region.

-The experts identified cIMMAs for the first time for Endangered Hector’s and Critically Endangered Maui dolphins and Vulnerable Australian humpback and Australian snubfin dolphins, only recently recognized as species; as well as nearshore habitat for most of the world’s remaining dugong; and deep canyons with Vulnerable sperm, and Endangered blue and pygmy blue whales.
+The experts identified cIMMAs for the first time for Endangered Hector’s and Critically Endangered Maui dolphins and Vulnerable Australian humpback and Australian snubfin dolphins, only recently recognised as species; as well as nearshore habitat for most of the world’s remaining dugong; and deep canyons with Vulnerable sperm, and Endangered blue and pygmy blue whales.
 Also living in Australia and covered by the cIMMA proposals are two species of bottlenose dolphins and the Endangered Australian sea lion.
 The full list of marine mammal species included in the region’s IMMAs, together with the boundaries of accepted IMMAs, as well as other cIMMAs and AoI, are now available as part of the IMMA e-Atlas.
-Still, it was recognized that there are substantial data gaps for marine mammals across many species groups in the region — partly due to the challenges from logistical issues, as well as lack of funding for larger scale surveys and other research, particularly in the High Seas.
+Still, it was recognised that there are substantial data gaps for marine mammals across many species groups in the region — partly due to the challenges from logistical issues, as well as lack of funding for larger scale surveys and other research, particularly in the High Seas.

 The complete list of 31 areas awarded IMMA status and the two areas with approved cIMMA status can be viewed on the searchable IMMA database and the e-Atlas.